loader image

 Pros:

-• Testers can identify issues that are difficult to detect using other testing techniques.
+• The issues that are difficult to detect using other testing techniques can be identified using exploratory testing.

 Cons:

-• It can be difficult to reproduce issues found during exploratory testing.
+• It is difficult to reproduce issues found during exploratory testing.

 • It may not be as effective for testing specific functionality or features.